A Latent Factor Panel Approach to Spatiotemporal Causal Inference: Factor Confounding

 \section{Factor Confounding}

-In this section, we formalize how assumptions about low-rank confounding, combined with factor models and negative control style assumptions, can help debias causal effect estimates.
-Throughout, we assume that, given all observables, the effect of unmeasured confounding on both exposures and outcomes is reflected in the residual correlation, which we model as a rank-$M$ matrix plus a diagonal matrix.
-For this reason, we refer to our approach as the ``factor confounding'' model, as it accounts for latent confounders using factor models for both the residual exposures and outcomes.
+In this section, we formalize how additional assumptions about low-rank confounding, combined with factor models and negative-control-style assumptions, can help debias causal effect estimates.
+Throughout, we assume that, given all observables, the effect of unmeasured confounding on both exposures and outcomes is reflected in the residual dependence structure, which we model as a rank-$M$ matrix plus a diagonal component.
+For this reason, we refer to our approach as the ``factor confounding'' model.
 Below, in Section \ref{sec:model_spec}, we start by outlining the core modeling assumptions of the factor confounding model used to account for residual spatial correlation.
 We provide identification results in Section \ref{sec:identification} and in Section \ref{sec:correlation_comparison}, we briefly discuss tradeoffs between modeling residual spatial vs residual temporal correlation.
 Finally, we describe our estimation strategy in Section \ref{sec:estimation}.